ns-r/ns-links/content/bmt/cqb.md

 The CQB (close quarter battle) lasts 2 days, 1 night.

 ## The activity
-It takes place in a simulated urban environment, where you learn basic room clearing.
-You have to apply camoflouge for this activity.
+Basic room clearing in a simulated urban environment.
+Camo cream is required.

 ## Items required
 ### LBS